QingyangKong/knowledge-dump/Specifications/Javascript/Data Types and structure.md

 //   at bootstrap_node.js:509:3
 ```
 ### function and property
 Data within an object is called property and function within an object is called method, so an object consists of properties and methods.
-Properties can be accessed by squqre brackets like this: obj['property_name'], the reason to access property in this way is because sometimes, in development phase, property name is not fixed and we can set property name in a config file.
+Properties can be accessed by square brackets like this: obj['property_name'], the reason to access property in this way is because sometimes, in development phase, property name is not fixed and we can set property name in a config file.
 In Js file, string in config file can be fetched and used otherwise every single reference needs to be modified.
 Example:
 ```
 \\in config file